lmacakova/weather_data_pipeline/README.md

 Use the 'touch' command to create an empty file with a name in the 'YYYYmmdd_HHMMSS.txt' format.

 ### **Task 5: Download Today's Weather Data**
 Change to the data/weather directory.
-Download the latest weather data for the Athenry weather station from Met Eireann https://prodapi.metweb.ie/observations/athenry/today using 'wget' command.
+Download the latest weather data for the Athenry weather station from https://prodapi.metweb.ie/observations/athenry/today using 'wget' command.
 Use the -O <filename> option to save the file as 'weather.json'.

 ### **Task 6: Timestamp the Data**
 Modify the command from Task 5 to save the downloaded file with a timestamped name in the format 'YYYYmmdd_HHMMSS.json'.